Things to do in Costa del Sol

 Granada and the Alhambra

-Granada is a high altitude city of romance and folklore, boasting one of the most popular tourist attractions in Spain: the Alhambra.
-A palace-fortress built up between the 9th and…
+Granada is a high altitude city of romance and folklore that boasts one of the most popular tourist attractions in Spain: the Alhambra.
+A palace-fortress built up between the 9th a…

 Granada and the Alhambra

-Granada is a high altitude city of romance and folklore, boasting one of the most popular tourist attractions in Spain: the Alhambra.
+Granada is a high altitude city of romance and folklore that boasts one of the most popular tourist attractions in Spain: the Alhambra.
 A palace-fortress built up between the 9th and 16th centuries, the Alhambra is the most important and spectacular piece of Moorish architecture in Spain.
 Set against the backdrop of the Sierra Nevada Mountains, the huge complex includes the Summer Palace with its fountains and gardens, the Palacios Nazaries with its intricate ornamentation, and a hilltop fortress.
-The queue to get into this UNESCO World Heritage Site gets ridiculously long and tickets should be booked online or booked weeks in advance to avoid disappointment.
+The queue to get into this UNESCO World Heritage Site gets ridiculously long and tickets should be booked online and weeks in advance to avoid disappointment.
 At least one full day is required to really explore the vast complex.

 Gibraltar photo